 A Look at Where the Lord Has Brought Us From

-In 1918, Waverly Mission was sold for $50.00 and the members moved to the corner of Pine and Senate Streets in a three room house donated by Mrs. Pickney.
+In 1918, Waverly Mission was sold for $50.00 and the members moved to the corner of Pine and Senate Streets in a three-room house donated by Mrs. Pickney.
 The following ministers served as Pastors: Rev. J.W.
 Witherspoon, Rev. Fordham, Rev. W.D.
 Bolder, Rev. Lykes and Rev. William Thompson.
 During Rev. Lykes’ tenure, the name of the Church was changed to Lykes Mission.

-The desire for the construction of another church building was made known and the building procedures for the present brick structure were started and the sanctuary portion of the building was completed under the leadership of Rev. B.J.
-Glover.
-The Religious Education Department was completed under the leadership of Rev. F.C.
-James, who later became a Bishop of the A.M.E.
-Church.
-During the construction of this building, worship services as well as business sessions were held in the library on Allen University’s campus.
-Members of the Building Committee were Heyward Bowman, Louis Holman, Claude Eichleberger, J.D.
-Snowden, H.W.
+In 1950, the present church was completed and the name of the church was changed to Chappelle Memorial A.M.E. in honor of Bishop W.D.
+Chappelle, a native South Carolinian.
+The sanctuary portion of the building was completed under the leadership of Rev. B.J.
+Glover, and the religious Education Department was completed under the leadership of Rev. F.C.
+James.
+During the construction of this building, worship services and business meetings were held in the library on Allen University’s campus.
+Members of the building committee were: Heyward Bowman, Louis Holman, Claude Eichelberger, J.D.
+Snoden, H.W.
 Nowlin, Lomas Gist, and Marcel Blakely.
-The structure was completed in 1950 and the name of the church was changed from Chappelle Station to Chappelle Memorial in honor of Bishop W. D. Chappelle, a native South Carolinian.

-The following Pastors served after 1939: Rev. B.J.
-Glover (1939-1950); Rev. F.C.
-James (1950-1953, elected Bishop in 1972); Rev. J.J.
+After 1938, fourteen ministers served as pastors of Chappelle Memorial African Methodist Episcopal Church.
+They were Rev. B.J.
+Glover (1939-1950): Rev. F.C.
+James (1950-1953, Elected Bishop in 1972); Rev. J.J.
 Jenkins, Rev. J.A.
 Holmes, Rev. Julius Holman, Rev. Clarke R. Hawthorne (1957-1961); Rev. L.E.
 Crumlin (1961-1964); Rev. J.H.
 Gillison (1964-1971); Rev. W.J.
-Nelson (1971-1995); Rev. Leroy Cannon (1995-2000), Rev. Julius Steed (2000-2004); Rev. James E. Thompson (2004-2009).
-Rev. Clinton J. Hall, II (November 2009-2012).
-In September 2012, Rev. Timothy Cokley was appointed as Pastor during the annual conference and served until 2017.
-In September 2017, the Reverend Lester J. Drayton, Jr. was appointed by Bishop Samuel Lawrence Green, Sr. to serve as Pastor for Chappelle Memorial A.M.E.
-Church.
+Nelson (1971-1995); Rev. Leroy Cannon (1995-2000), Rev. Julius Steed (2000-2004); Rev. James E. Thompson (2004-2009); Rev. Clinton J. Hall II (2009-2012); and Rev. Timothy Cokley (2012-2017).